kevinwlu/dsd/Nexys-A7/Lab-2/README.md

 ![hexcount.png](https://github.com/kevinwlu/dsd/blob/master/Nexys-A7/Lab-2/hexcount.png)

-* The counter module generates a 16-bit count value using bits 23 to 38 of the 39-bit binary counter at a frequency of 100 MHz / 2<sup>23</sup> ≈ 12 Hz
+* The counter module generates a 16-bit count value using bits 23 to 38 of the 39-bit binary counter at a frequency of 100 MHz / 2<sup>23</sup> ≈ 12 Hz with a complete cycle taking approximately 16<sup>4</sup> / 12 ≈ 5461 seconds or 91 minutes

 * The binary counter bits 17 and 18 generate a 0 to 3 count sequence at a frequency of 100 MHz / 2<sup>17</sup> ≈ 763 Hz